 Our plans for the second day in Cancun didn’t pan out due to some stormy weather in the area.
-Even though we were bummed, we wanted to make the most of our unexpected free-day in Cancun.
-Luckily, we had a rented a car.
+Even though we were bummed about not being able to go snorkeling, we wanted to make the most of our unexpected free-day in Cancun.
+Luckily, we had a rented a car in Cancun.
 We decided to venture outside the tourist area to get to know the real Cancun.
-So we headed into the center of town for a bit of shopping at some local markets.
+So we headed into the center of town for a bit of shopping at some markets.

 While Looking for Our Car, We Find Food (of course)!

-When we were finished wandering the market and haggling for a couple souvenirs, we decided to head back to the car.
+When we were finished wandering the market and haggling for a couple souvenirs in the popular Mercado 28, we decided to head back to the car.
 Unfortunately, the market is set up like a maze…and we were a bit lost!
 We decided to go to the outer edge of the market, and just walk around the outside until we found our car.